Willie McGee: Post-playing career

 The season after his retirement as player, McGee was honored with a special ceremony at Busch Memorial Stadium.
 There has been some support among fans for a formal retirement of McGee's number 51 uniform number by the Cardinals.

 On March 6, 2013, the St. Louis Cardinals announced they had hired McGee as a special assistant to General Manager John Mozeliak.
 McGee's role as special assistant included working with outfielders in the Cardinals' minor league system as well as monitoring the organization's minor league players.

 McGee was inducted into the St. Louis Cardinals Hall of Fame on August 16, 2014.

 On October 23, 2017, the Cardinals added McGee to their major league coaching staff.
-As of December 2017, McGee is listed on the Cardinals' roster as an assistant coach, with 51 as his uniform number.
-McGee's responsibilities with the Cards include outfielding, base running, and hitting.
+As of December 2017, McGee was listed on the Cardinals' roster as an assistant coach, with 51 as his uniform number.

 On August 14, 2020, McGee announced he would be sitting out the remainder of the 2020 season due to the COVID-19 pandemic.
-By 2022, he had resumed his role as an assistant coach.
+By 2021, he had resumed his role as an assistant coach.
+On October 21, 2024, McGee stepped down from the major league staff and moved to an advisory role with the front office.